-- A clear and comprehensive summary of the concern. - The context in which the concern arose. - Details of how the concern was followed up and resolved. - A note of any action taken, decisions reached, and the outcome. - The name of the individual sharing concerns if the individual wishes to remain anonymous, this will be respected as far as reasonably possible.
+- A clear and comprehensive summary of the concern. - The context in which the concern arose. - Details of how the concern was followed up and resolved. - A note of any action taken, decisions reached, and the outcome. - The name of the individual sharing concerns if the individual wishes to remain anonymous, this will be respected as far as reasonably possible. - The rationale for decisions made regarding any concerns.

-The Head will periodically review the recent low-level concerns made to ensure that they are being appropriately dealt with and to check for any concerning behaviour patterns amongst the staff cohort as a whole.
-The Head will keep records of these reviews.
+The Head Teacher will periodically review the recent low-level concerns made to ensure that they are being appropriately dealt with and to check for any concerning behaviour patterns amongst the staff cohort as a whole.
+The Head Teacher will keep records of these reviews.

-Where any concerning patterns of behaviour have been identified with regard to a member of staff, the headteacher will decide on a course of action.
+Where any concerning patterns of behaviour have been identified with regard to a member of staff, the headteacher to decide on a course of action.
 Where a pattern of behaviour has become so concerning that it meets the harms threshold, this will be referred to the LADO as soon as practicable.
 It should be considered whether there are any wider cultural issues within the school that enabled the behaviour to occur and where appropriate policies, including this one, could be revised, or extra training provided to staff to decrease the risk of it happening again.